© All Rights Reserved RobandEve

 |Avg Min||13.7 °C||14.5 °C||17 °C||20.1 °C||23.5 °C||26.1 °C||28.9 °C||29.3 °C||26.3 °C||22.7 °C||18.3 °C||15.4 °C|

-Dubai International Airport (DXB) is a major airport just 4 kilometres southeast of Dubai centre.
-Dozens of airlinies serve hundreds of destinations.
-Emirates Airlines has its base in Dubai.
-It has flights to over 100 cities in about 55 countries, making it one of the biggest airlines in the world.
-It handled almost 41 million passengers in 2009, resulting in the 15th busiest airport in the world.
-As of June 2009, there over 5,600 weekly flights operated by nearly 100 airlines to over 200 destinations across all six continents.
+Dubai International Airport (DXB) is a major airport just 4,6 kilometres southeast of Dubai centre.
+Dozens of airlines serve hundreds of destinations.
+Emirates Airlines has its base in Dubai, and is responsible for around 64% of all flights in and out of DXB.
+It has flights to over 142 cities in about 78 countries, making it one of the biggest airlines in the world.
+Dubai International Airport handled over 70 million passengers in 2014, resulting in the 6th busiest airport in the world.
+In 2014 there was an average of over 6,800 weekly flights operated by nearly 130 airlines to over 220 destinations across all six continents.

 To/from the airport